softprops/lando/README.md

 > The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
 A common property they all have is that they bundle servers that listen on ports that expose your application over network connections.
 A server which is then your reponsiblity to managing hosting, scaling, monitoring and operations for _in addition to_ your application code.

 Lando is different.
-Lando's focus is solely on writing applications.
-It shifts the responsibility of hosting servers that listen on ports that expose your application over network connections to AWS.
+Lando's puts the sole focus on writing applications.
+It shifts the responsibility of managing servers that listen on ports that expose your application over network connections to AWS.
 This removes the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing servers yourself.
 Put more directly AWS lambda let's you run code without thinking about servers.

-Lando is designed to work with, not against, the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that exist outside Rust.
+Lando is designed to work with the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that exist outside Rust.

 Lando's embraces the Rust community standard [http](https://crates.io/crates/http) crate as it's interface for API Gateway.
 Lando extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a Rust application with one of lamdba's